AndroidTechCrew/Tech-News/README.md

 **Required Must-have Stories**

 * Home page that has tech news
-* Like, comment and share functionality
+* Like, and comment functionality
 * Profile page that shows accounts comments on certain news articles
 * Saved news page - shows all saved articles
 * Login page